Studio Widgets

 Background color

 It defines the background color of the widget.
-By clicking it, users can select Standard colors, otherwise they can use the color picker or choose the color code, which can be: Hex, Rgb, Hsl, Hsv.
+By clicking it, users can select Standard colors and generated color palettes, otherwise they can use the color picker or choose the color code, which can be: Hex, Rgb, Hsl, Hsv.

 The default color is white.